vbouchet31/drupal-snippets/block/custom_block_callback.md

 ### Ease the use of block view callback.

-Read this ticket for the full story and core patch tentative: https://www.drupal.org/node/2651996
+Read this ticket for the full story and core patch attempt: https://www.drupal.org/node/2651996

 The 2 variants are similar on how to use it.
 Each block can define a custom callback and file to store the callback.